ruggiero/clustep/README.md

       --no-dm      No dark matter particles in the initial conditions.
 The dark matter potential is still used when calculating the gas temperatures.
-      --no-gas     No gas, only dark matter.
+      --no-gas     Gas is completely ignored, and only dark matter is included.
       -o init.dat  The name of the output file.

-### profiles.py

-    profiles.py [-h] [--gas-core] [--dm-core] file.dat

-    Plots stuff.

-    positional arguments:
-      file.dat    The name of the input file.

-    optional arguments:
-      -h, --help  show this help message and exit --gas-core  Sets the density profile for the gas to have a core.
-      --dm-core   The same, but for the dark matter.

-Some analysis scripts are also included, you can try these out.
+Some analysis scripts are also included in the analysis/ folder, you can try these out.
 I haven't documented them because they are changed all the time and aren't all that well written as of now.

 ## Works which used this code